jford1906/prof.clontz.org/classes/2017/01/ma126/index.md

 will be used by the instructor to assign a grade between 50% and 100%, where 50% represents consistently poor peer reviews, 85% represents average peer reviews, and 100% represents consistently excellent peer reviews.
-Each time a student fails to complete a PES by the given deadline, this grade is reduced by 20%.
+Failure by a student to complete a PES will result in a deduction in that student's Participation Grade.

 Each student's **Participation Grade** is the average of their percentage of IRQ points earned, their Team's percentage of TRQ points earned, and their grade